Looking for a Valentine’s Day sensory bin?

 What better way to make use of those dying Valentine’s Day flowers than to create a preschool sensory bin?

-This preschool sensory bin was an instant hit with my 2.5 year old.
+This preschool sensory bin was an instant hit with my almost-three-year-old.

 I poured water into our under the bed storage bin.